EarthyScience/FigureHelpers.jl/docs/src/makie.md

 cm2inch
 ```

-Figures often look well, if the ratio between length and hight corresponds
+Figures often look well, if the ratio between length and height corresponds
 to the [Golden ratio](https://en.wikipedia.org/wiki/Golden_ratio).
 So we provide it here.